sfigg/commercialization-public/customize/desktop/design-registration-pages.md

 ### Pre-populated customer information

-When a user signs in or signs up for an MSA in OOBE, they have already provided some of the information requested on the OEM Registration pages.
-To streamline the setup process for users, Windows pre-populates some of the customer information fields on OEM registration page one, if the customer signed into or signed up for an MSA earlier in OOBE.
+When a user signs in to or signs up for an MSA in OOBE, they provide some of the customer information requested on the OEM Registration pages.
+To streamline the setup process for users, Windows pre-populates some of the customer information fields on OEM registration page one, if the customer used an MSA earlier in OOBE.

 Depending on the SKU a user may choose to setup different account choices which will impact whether the account information is pre-filled.